-You are also starting to create rules internally.
-How do we handle certain sorts of requests and problems?
+You are also starting to create internal company rules.
+How do you handle certain sorts of requests and problems?
 You still have a very close relationship with your active sales people and sales leaders.
 Maybe you don’t know every customer anymore, but you know anyone who is actively building.
 Also you have a handful of distributors who are making enough money that they can make this their full-time business.

 You are starting to put together business processes and the team that will implement them.
-This is a very important stage for any company, they are still small enough that they don’t have to have solidly defined business processes that they adhere to.
-But this won’t last long: if they don’t have the people and the processes in place soon to start to reign in the chaos, it could be fatal.
+This is a very important stage for any company.
+You are still small enough that you don’t have to have solidly defined business processes to adhere to.
+This won’t last long.
+If you don’t have the people and the processes in place soon to start to reign in the chaos, it could be fatal.

-You still have a personal relationship with business-builders, you still have a lot of flexibility.
+You still have a personal relationship with business-builders, and you still have a lot of flexibility.
 In addition to that you can point to success!
-You are no longer in a “grow or die” mode, you can worry about other things that threaten survival.
+You are no longer in a “grow or die” mode.
+You can worry about other things that threaten survival.